Palma Airport: The construction site that never stands still — and how we cope with it

 What often goes unmentioned in the debate?

 First: accessibility.
 Provisional routes, steps and confusing signs are a real problem for people with prams, older travelers and wheelchair users.
 Second: the local economy.
 Delivery vehicles, buses and taxis currently do not find a smooth flow — this affects arrivals, transfers and employees' working hours.
 Third: communication.
-A partial collapse of the ceiling in the summer did lead to more dialogue, but the daily information about routing is often patchy or inconsistent.
+A report on the wall collapse at Palma Airport in the summer did lead to more dialogue, but the daily information about routing is often patchy or inconsistent.

 Practical problems in the morning